-As at December 31, 2018, the Company had \$7.0 million drawn in its debt facilities and a nil net debt to capitalization ratio (2017: nil).
+As at December 31, 2019, the Company had \$114.1 million drawn in its debt facilities and a 18.8% net debt to capitalization ratio (2018: nil).
 Net debt is defined as long-term debt, less cash and cash equivalents.
 Capitalization comprises net debt and shareholders' equity.

 Changes to the capital structure may be made as strategic opportunities arise.
 In order to maintain or adjust the capital structure, the Company may buy back shares, issue new shares, source new debt, or sell assets.

 The Company has internal controls to ensure changes to the capital structure are properly reviewed and approved.

-Beginning in 2013, the Company initiated a quarterly dividend program which is being paid from operating cash flows, and is at the discretion of the Company's Board of Directors.
+Beginning in 2013, the Company initiated a quarterly dividend program which is at the discretion of the Company's Board of Directors.

-In the current year, the Company renewed a Normal Course Issuer Bid permitting the purchase and cancellation up to 19,662,439 common shares prior to August 8, 2019, and is at the discretion of the Company's Board of Directors.
+In the current year, the Company renewed an NCIB permitting the purchase and cancellation up to 18,763,888 common shares prior to August 7, 2020, and is at the discretion of the Company's Board of Directors.